Tiny Weekends

 • Free parking in Brandywine Park.
 The zoo entrance is a short walk from the lot.

-• Budget 60-90 minutes for the zoo, plus time for the playground.
+• Budget 60-90 minutes for the zoo.

 Best Ages